ovh/celery-director/README.md

     - LOAD
 ```

-You need to update the `.env` file with your own configuration (database, redis...) and create the director database :
+You need to update the `.env` file with your own configuration (database, Redis...) and create the director database :

 ```
 $ director db upgrade